harmonymotion/harmonymotion.github.io/_pages/commission.md

 > I like seeing my ideas coming to life, but liking it more when we both enjoy it.
 I'm glad to have chosen harmonymotion to write up my idea and hope to hire them once more in the future 🙂
 - danio13

 > It was an amazing experience.
 HM is a super-fast writer and will make everything as close as possible to the request.
-If you’re thinking about bringing your story idea into reality, I highly recommend commissioning him.
+If you’re thinking about bringing your story idea into reality, I highly recommend commissioning them.
 I even got a 3d image for my story.
 - frostcz

 > So far working with Harmonymotion in my commission has been a very enjoyable experience.
 Very professional and always available to talk about how to improve the story.